When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Instructions:

-2. Each player takes an egg and they begin by gently tapping the narrow ends of their eggs together.
+2. Two players face off and gently tap the narrow ends of their eggs together.

 Indoor Games For Kids 4 Years and Older